linux4sam/egt/README.md

 [![Release](https://img.shields.io/github/v/tag/linux4sam/egt?style=plastic)]()

-The Microchip Graphics Suite Linux, formely known as The Ensemble Graphics Toolkit (EGT), is a free and open-source C++ GUI widget toolkit for Microchip AT91/SAMA5 microprocessors.
+The Microchip Graphics Suite Linux, formely known as The Ensemble Graphics Toolkit (EGT), is a free and open-source C++ GUI widget toolkit for microprocessors.
 It is used to develop graphical embedded Linux applications.
 EGT provides modern and complete GUI functionality, look-and-feel, and performance.